Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: preliminaries

 \begin{remark} Algebraic intersection number of properly mapped oriented surfaces with fixed disjoint boundaries into an oriented 4-manifold depends only on their relative homology class.
 In our setting the complete sets of Whitney discs $\mF$ and $\mW$ have boundary on $G\cup R$, so to take intersection number we need to view them in $E:=\stwostwo \setminus \inte(N(R\cup G))$.
 How to do this near $\partial \mF\cup \partial \mW$ is a function of $N(\partial \mF)\cup N(\partial \mW)$, i.e. the \emph{germs} of the boundaries of $\mF\cup \mW$.
 It will be crucial to keep track of how the germ of a disc $D\subset \mF\cup \mW$ twists relative to other such discs.
 Twisting of Whitney discs relative to other Whitney discs was studied in \cite{Ga3} while here we need to also keep track of twisting with respect to $G$ and $R$. \end{remark}

 \begin{definition} Since $R$ and $G$ have trivial normal bundles we identify $N(R):=R\times D^2$ and $N(G)=G\times D^2$.
 Fix $[-1,1]$ subbundles of $N(R)$ and $N(G)$ where $[-1,1]$ corresponds to a diameter of $D^2$.
 Call the $[0,1]$ (resp. $ [-1,0]$) subsubbundle the \emph{positive} (resp. \emph{negative}) $I$-bundles.
-We can assume that $R$ (resp. $G$) intersects $N(G)$ (resp. $N(R)$) in $D^2$ fibers and these bundles align as in Figure 2.
+We can assume that $R$ (resp. $G$) intersects $N(G)$ (resp. $N(R)$) in $D^2$ fibers and these bundles align as in Figure \ref{fig:example}.
 We say that $f$ (resp. $w$) is \emph{untwisted} if $f\cap N(R)$ (resp. $w\cap N(R))$ and $f\cap N(G)$ (resp. $w\cap N(G)$) are contained in the positive (resp. negative) $I$-bundles.
 Such discs are also respectively called \emph{finger germed} or \emph{Whitney germed}.
 It will frequently be useful to isotope a finger germed $f\in \mF$ to be Whitney germed or a Whitney germed $w\in \mW$ to be finger germed.
 Note that untwisted discs are determined near $R\cap G$.
 An \emph{untwisted isotopy} is an isotopy of untwisted discs through untwisted discs.
+Two untwisted finger/Whitney systems are \emph{equivalent} if the finger (resp.
+Whitney) discs differ by disjointly supported untwisted isotopies.
 By \emph{rotating} an untwisted disc near either $R$ or $G$ we obtain a new untwisted disc.
-Such an isotopy is called an \emph{$R$-rotation} or \emph{$R$-twist} or \emph{$G$-rotation} or \emph{$G$-twist} and an isotopy taking an untwisted disc to another one is called a \emph{reuntwisiting}.
+Such an isotopy is called a \emph{boundary twisting} or an \emph{$R$-rotation} or \emph{$R$-twist} or \emph{$G$-rotation} or \emph{$G$-twist} and an isotopy of an untwisted disc which is a concatenation of boundary twisting is called a \emph{reuntwisiting}.